Alcohol abuse is problem drinking that negatively impacts your life.

 Alcoholics Anonymous (AA) helps many people to stop drinking and stay sober.
 Members meet regularly and support each other.
 Your family members may also benefit from attending meetings of Al-Anon.
 Living with an alcoholic can be a painful, stressful situation.

 Relapse is common in people who are recovering from an addiction.
-Treatment, like taking medicine and working with a therapist, may help reduce your chance of drinking and give you the support that you need if you do have a relapse.
+Treatment, like taking medication and working with a therapist, may help reduce your chance of drinking and give you the support that you need if you do have a relapse.

 Realizing that alcohol causes problems helps some people avoid it.
 Suggestions to decrease the risk of alcohol-related problems include: